CPL JOSHUA STEIN

 Spring Branch, TX

 Mission Accomplished on Dec.
 18, 2010

-CPL Joshua Stein lost both legs and sustained severe arm injuries after an IED explosion in Taji, Iraq, on Easter Sunday, April 16, 2006.
+On Easter Sunday, April 16, 2006, Army Corporal Joshua Stein lost both legs and sustained severe arm injuries after an improvised explosive device (IED) explosion in Taji, Iraq.
 The driver of a Bradley Fighting Vehicle on a patrol mission, an IED blast tore through the vehicle’s engine and then through his legs, causing immediate amputations.

 Somehow continuing to control the Bradley with two broken arms and opening the rear hatch of the vehicle, allowing his team to exit, he then opened his own hatch as well, letting his team know that he had been hit before falling unconscious.
-Within minutes he was extricated from the vehicle and airlifted to Balad, Iraq and then to Landstuhl in Germany before finally arriving at Brooke Army Medical Center in Texas.
+Within minutes he was extricated from the vehicle and airlifted to Balad, Iraq, and then to Landstuhl, Germany, before finally arriving at Brooke Army Medical Center in Texas.
 Waking a month later, CPL Stein learned the severity of his injuries and began to focus on his recovery and his future.

 He is grateful to everyone who made his specially adapted home a reality, stating, “People who care enough to do something out of gratitude and selflessness is a blessing upon them.
 This country wouldn’t be what it is without Americans like you!
 I am proud to be an American and to have fought for this beautiful land.”

-Homes For Our Troops was proud to turn over the keys to this home to the Stein family on Dec.
+Homes For Our Troops was proud to present the Stein family with their home on Dec.
 18, 2010.
-Thank you to everyone who donated to this project.
+Thank you to everyone who supported this project.